 - Python/Django as the core of the backend development stack

 - Kotlin and Java for Android mobile apps

 Medical and healthcare apps are one of our specialties at Steelkiwi.
 One of our latest digital products is Meddy.co, a platform that allows patients to schedule appointments with their doctors.
 In 2019, Meddy.co became the largest doctor booking platform in the UAE and facilitated over 50,000 visits.
 Meddy has raised a pre-Series A round of $560,000 and $2.5 million in Series A funding.

 You might be wondering how much it will cost you to develop a medical management mobile app.
 The cost depends on the complexity of the project and the number of hours that IT specialists will spend developing the app.
 It took us 850 hours to develop Meddy.co, but the total number of hours varies from project to project.
-Check out our projects page for details.
+Check out our projects and healthcare software development offer for details.

 Share some information about your app and its functionality and our team will provide a rough estimate of the number of hours required to develop it.